CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/gauge-controller/GaugeController.md

 ## `future_admin`
 !!! description "`GaugeController.future_admin() -> address: view`"

     Getter for the future admin of the contract.
-This variable is changed when calling `commit_transfer_ownership` successfully.

     Returns: future admin (`address`).

     ??? quote "Source code"

-        ```python hl_lines="1 10"
+        ```python
         future_admin: public(address)  # Can and will be a smart contract

-        @external
-        def commit_transfer_ownership(addr: address):
-            """
-            @notice Transfer ownership of GaugeController to `addr`
-            @param addr Address to have ownership transferred to
-            """
-            assert msg.sender == self.admin  # dev: admin only
-            self.future_admin = addr
-            log CommitOwnership(addr)
         ```

     === "Example"